hrutvikk/Amazon-Dashboard-Analyzing-Sales-Orders-and-Customer-Trends/README.md

 ---

 ### Contact
-For any queries or suggestions, feel free to reach out via the repository’s issue tracker or contact [Your Name/Email].
+For any queries or suggestions, feel free to reach out via the repository’s issue tracker or contact rane.hr@ufl.edu.